mitranim/fpx/docs/templates/index.md

 Why not just use Lodash?
 It's way, **way**, **WAY** too huge.
 You just want a few functions and BAM, you get ≈ 73 KiB minified.
 You could make a custom bundle, but most folks just import the whole thing.
 For a web developer, shipping so much useless code to your users is irresponsible.
 It's also space-inefficient, bloated with avoidable code, and judging by the source, this seems unlikely to change.
 If you care about size, you need a replacement.

 The current version of Lodash is incompatible with techniques like tree shaking / dead code elimination / live code inclusion, which pick just the functions you actually use, dropping the rest.
-Fpx works perfectly with those.
-When using a module bundler that supports these techniques, such as Rollup or Webpack 4+, you automatically get a "custom version" of Fpx without any unused stuff.
+These techniques work perfectly on Fpx.
+When using a module bundler that supports them, such as Rollup or Webpack 4+, you automatically get a "custom version" of Fpx without any unused stuff.

 ### Simplicity